meraki/meraki-node-sdk/README.md

 ### <a name="get_network_client_splash_authorization_status"></a>![Method: ](https://apidocs.io/img/method.png ".ClientsController.getNetworkClientSplashAuthorizationStatus") getNetworkClientSplashAuthorizationStatus

 > Return the splash authorization for a client, for each SSID they've associated with through splash.
+Only enabled SSIDs with Click-through splash enabled will be included.
 Clients can be identified by a client key or either the MAC or IP depending on whether the network uses Track-by-IP.

 ```javascript